AdobeDocs/campaign-web.en/help/v8/workflows/activities/deduplication.md

 1. Add a **Deduplication** activity to your workflow.

-1. In the **Fields to identify duplicates** section, click the **Add attribute** button to specify the fields for which the identical values allow the duplicates to be identified: email address, first name, last name, etc. The order of the fields allows you to specify those to process first.
+1. In the **Fields to identify duplicates** section, click the **Add attribute** button to specify the fields for which the identical values allow the duplicates to be identified, such as: email address, first name, last name, etc. The order of the fields allows you to specify those to process first.

 1. Select the number of unique **Duplicates to keep**.
 The default value for this field is 1.
 The value 0 allows you to keep all the duplicates.